 - Letter of justification for sole source on department letterhead

 Once the agreement is signed, the independent contractor is subject to the direction or control of the University only as to the end result, not as to the methods and means used to accomplish that result.
 Originating departments are to seek confirmation of independent contractor status from Accounts Payable prior to making any employment commitment or preparing any payment request form(s).

-Independent contractors will be issued a Federal tax Form 1099-MISC by January 31 of the year following their service if they were paid at least $600 in the prior calendar year.
+Independent contractors will be issued a Federal tax Form 1099-NEC by January 31 of the year following their service if they were paid at least $600 in the prior calendar year.
 In some instances, the independent contractor payment might be subject to tax withholding (see Policy 707 – NC Income Tax Withholding Requirements for Non-Wage Compensation Paid to Nonresidents).

 Independent Contractors Who Are Not US Citizens

 Foreign IC requests and questions should be sent to IC_Review@unc.edu, and should follow the appropriate procedures above.
 Relevant forms include:

 - Policy 709 – Federal and State Tax Withholding Requirements for Payments to Non-Resident Aliens Performing Services in the United States

 - 709.1 – Completing Tax Withholding Forms as a Non-Resident Alien Performing Services Within the United States